Frequently Asked Questions

 Currently we have 3 part time counsellors, a part-time school nurse, a social worker, and we are regularly visited by a Public Health Nurse and by dental therapists that attend to students from ages 5-18.
 See our Health and Counselling Staff Contacts for more info.

-Is there a tuck shop at the school?
+Is there a tuck shop or canteen at the school?

-Yes there is and it is open Tuesday to Friday providing a range of foods.
+Yes there is and it is open Mondays and Tuesdays, then Thursdays and Fridays providing a range of foods.
 The school does promote healthy choices and also accepts that most families ensure that children are being provided healthy foods from home.
 We do sometimes sell food that might by some be considered less healthy and do so on the basis that these are exception and are a choice not a staple.
-For more information see our Happy Puku Tuckshop page.
+For more information see our Super Kai Canteen page.

 Does the school charge fees and donations?